executablebooks/sphinx-copybutton/doc/index.rst

 However, assuming that you specified ``$`` as your prompt, sphinx-copybutton will only copy the first line by default.

-sphinx-copybutton can be configured to copy the whole "here document" by using the following
+sphinx-copybutton can be configured to copy the whole "HERE-document" by using the following
 configuration:

 .. code-block:: python